WrathChaos/react-native-modal-2/README.md

 - 🪝 Includes useModal hook for easy state management
 - ⚡ Optimized performance with native driver animations
 - 🧩 Simple API with sensible defaults
+- 🔍 Zero default styling for content - complete freedom to design your modal
+- 🔌 Full prop drilling support for the underlying React Native Modal

 ## Installation